List of foreign electoral interventions: 1980 election (by Soviet Union)

 According to details provided in the Mitrokhin Archive, the KGB covertly supported the Social Democratic Party of Germany in the 1980 election.

 1987 election (by East Germany)

 The Socialist Unity Party of Germany called the German Communist Party to approach the Social Democratic Party of Germany.

 2017 election (by Turkey)

 In August 2017, Turkish president Recep Tayyip Erdoğan called for all his "countrymen" in Germany to vote against the CDU/CSU, the SPD and the Green Party in the upcoming German federal election.
 Erdoğan called these parties, as well as German Chancellor Angela Merkel, "enemies of Turkey".
+There are at least 4 million people of Turkish origin in Germany, most of whom customarily align with the SPD or the Green Party politically.
 Merkel condemned these statements, and responded that all Germans had to right to vote freely without foreign meddling in the electoral process.
 German foreign minister Sigmar Gabriel affirmed Erdoğan's segments were an "unprecedented act of interference in the sovereignty of our country."
-There are at least 4 million people of Turkish origin in Germany, most of whom customarily align with the SPD or the Green Party politically.
+In reaction of the small Alliance of German Democrats using Erdoğan for the campaign, the leader of the Turkish Community in Germany Gökay Sofuoglu stated "A head of state is supposed to defend himself against having his name misused in a foreign election campaign."